clangd/clangd.github.io/features.md

 ### Rename

 Rename a symbol under the cursor.
-All usages of the symbol will be renamed, including **declaration**, **definition** and **references**.
+All usages of the symbol will be renamed, including declaration, definition and references.

 ![screenshot: rename](screenshots/rename.gif)

 Most symbols are renameable, such as classes, variables, functions and methods.

-**KNOWN LIMITATIONS**
-- unsupported symbols:
-    namespaces, macros, non-identifier symbols (e.g. overloaded operators), virtual/overriden methods;
+Known limitations

+- References in templates and macro bodies may not be renamed (difficult to analyze in general)
+- References in comments and disabled preprocessor sections are not yet renamed
-- some references are not renamed (likely need manual modifications):
+- Related symbols (e.g. overriden methods in a class hierarchy) are not yet renamed
-  - references inside macro bodies
-  - references in comments
-  - references in generated files
-  - references in platform-specific code
-- templates maybe not perfect (explicit template specializations are missing, [b/280](https://github.com/clangd/clangd/issues/280))
-- no guaranatee on ObjC?
-- limit up to 50 files (to be friendly to editors)

-> TIP: the rename experience highly depends on the editor you are using.
+> TIP: the rename workflow highly depends on the editor you are using.
 Some
-> editors, e.g. VSCode (v1.42.0 or later), provide a way to preview the rename
+> editors, e.g. VSCode, provide a way to preview the rename changes before
-> changes before applying them; while some just apply the changes directly.
+> applying them; while some just apply the changes directly.
 {:.tip}

 #### Within-file rename
 {:.v7}

-This is by-default mode, which only allows to rename a local symbol (which is only used in current main file).
+The default mode only allows to rename a local symbol (one which is only used in current file).

 #### Cross-file rename
 {:.v10}

-Under an experimental command-line flag `-cross-file-rename`.

-The cross-file rename is based on the index, it is fast (no parsing of extra files) by trading off some correctness.
-It is encouraged to perform it when the index is **up-to-date** (e.g. background indexing is finished).
-But clangd will try to patch up the results if the index is stale.
+This mode allows renaming symbols used in several files.
+It is enabled with the command-line flag `-cross-file-rename`.

+It uses the [project index](design/indexing.html) to find all renamed references quickly, so works best when the index is up-to-date.